 But it is also the case that when the Obama campaign decided to ratchet up its efforts to woo the Latino vote, buttressed by Hispanic-friendly policy pronouncements coming out of the White House, it was enormously effective.
 When the Romney campaign ran a Spanish-language ad in key states targeting Latino voters, it often was simply a translation of an ad aimed at non-Latino voters.
 By contrast, the Obama campaign featured prominent leaders in a local Latino community speaking Spanish in ads aimed at that specific audience.
 Throughout the campaign, the Obama operation did a much better job than the Romney campaign of synchronizing messages with target groups.

 This effective targeting of key constituencies carried over into the fieldwork of identifying supporters and getting them out in big numbers on Election Day or, better yet, before then in early-voting states.
 Even in polling by various news organizations going all the way up to Election Day, certain groups looked less likely to turn out in vigorous numbers than they eventually did—notably, Latino and younger voters.
 This suggests that the outcome was not a case of spontaneous combustion.
 It was not organic; it was organized and orchestrated by a campaign operation that had been finely tuned over four years to do this.

 As we sift through the polling data and the various postmortems, and as participants become more willing to discuss what was going on behind the scenes, it becomes very clear that this election had its own course that was not obvious to outsiders, and that is why things went a different way than one might have guessed a year or so ago.

-This article appears in the Feb.
-9, 2013, edition of National Journal as Obama’s Surge.
+This article appears in the February 9, 2013 edition of National Journal Magazine as Obama’s Surge.